 - Make sure that there are no objects in the way of the projector that might block any part of the image.

 - If the projector will be placed on a table, make sure it is in the first row of seats.

 How sound systems impact home theater layout

-Long before choosing the right speakers or sound system, it’s important to assess the room and map out how audio will sound.
+Long before choosing the right speakers or sound system, it’s important to assess the room and map out how the audio will sound.
 Consider the shape of the room, how the sound will bounce, what insulation will be needed, and if there are any architectural challenges to be overcome.
-There are no one-size-fits-all solutions when it comes to laying out good sound design and this step often requires a professional consultation because there are so many elements that can impact the way sound performs.
+There are no one-size-fits-all solutions when it comes to laying out a good sound design and this step often requires a professional consultation because there are so many elements that can impact the way sound performs.

 Some elements that can impact sound layout:

 - The number of seats – more speakers and subwoofers may be needed for optimal sound in rooms that cater to bigger audiences.